 Professionals who view your profile want to be able to put a face to a name.
 This is what they expect:

-Make sure your summary is polished—its your preview.
-In addition, recruiters are much more likely to read a profile when there is a summary to give them an idea if the person is a good candidate.
+Make sure your About section is polished—its your preview.
+In addition, recruiters are much more likely to read a profile when there is an About section to give them an idea if the person is a good candidate.

-The following are some examples of what to write in your summary:
+The following are some examples of what to write in your About section:

 Starting at my very first job, my supervisors have always noticed me.
 They promoted me to head lifeguard and then to environment manager at the water park.

 As the head of a 20-person team, I developed a strong ability to manage priorities and unexpected situations.
 These are key skills in supply chain management.

 Knowledge gained through a bachelor’s degree earned at HEC Montréal in Business Administration with a specialization in Operations and Logistics Management:

 I am a logistics professional with a strong background in process improvement, transport, contract negotiation and inventory management.